 Federal Claims

-Depending on your case, you may also choose to file a complaint with U.S. Department of Labor’s Wage and Hour Division (WHD).
+Depending on your case, you may also choose to file a complaint with the U.S. Department of Labor’s Wage and Hour Division (WHD).
 The deadline to bring a claim is two years from the wage violation, though it is extended to three years if the employer knowingly withheld your pay.

 4. Damages